Newfoundland and Labrador

 If you are currently in high school

 - No transcript is required.
-Your previous year final grades and current year registrations are obtained from the Department of Education automatically.
+Your previous year final grades and current year registrations will be obtained from the Department of Education automatically, as long as you have provided your high school student number and accurate personal information (including date of birth) in your application for admission.

 - Supplementary information for competitive-entry programs may be required with your application.